katjam/tech-exeter-try-elm/PITCHME.md

 +++
 # Elements

+CODE - function definition, function call.

 Note:
-- html nodes - e.g. button [] []
 - functions
-- Tiny bit about pure functions - they return a typed value (total vs partial).
-In Eml partially applied functions return Maybe
+- MAYBE NOT (Tiny bit about pure functions - they return a typed value (total vs partial).
+In Elm partially applied functions return Maybe)

 +++
 # Syntax and Format

+CODE: some html - formated like traditional html
+CODE: snap to  elm-format

+CODE - with these as capitons?
+@ul
+- elm-format standard defined by elm
+- machine can parse with confidence
+- no one forgets the commas
+- don't need trailing commas to eliminate bad diffs
+@ulend

+- html nodes - e.g. button [] []

 Note:
+- Elm primarily designed for making UIs so not surprising that there is good support for what ew traditionally think of as html elements - in elm they are nodes.
 - Show the code looking like js then - Show how elm-format snaps into shape... so if it takes your muscle memory a while to retrain - don't worry.
 Like prettier but without the arguments over spaces, tabs and semicolons.
-It also means the machine can parse with confidence.

 ---
 # Example